 "Day of Deceit!"

 Here's an adventurous tale using Dash-Cam videos as the backbone of the story.

-The first half is fun and entertaining while it discloses items used to deceive the surprisee, and the concert video clips are flawlessly seamed together creating its own Music Video, but there's also a tender moment in the middle that, without the Dash-Cam, would only be a memory.
+The first half is fun and entertaining while it discloses items used to deceive the surprisee.
+Did you catch them all?
+And the concert video clips are flawlessly seamed together creating its own Music Video, but there's a tender moment in the middle that, without the Dash-Cam, would only be a memory.

-We hope you enjoy Homemade Hollywood's production, Day of Deceit!
+We love hearing and telling YOUR stories and hope you enjoy Homemade Hollywood's production

 "The 61st First"